elanor/hello-world-dapp/README.md

     ```cargo concordium --help```

-    **Note:** To use verifiable builds with cargo-concordium a container runtime such as Docker is required.
+    **Note:** To use verifiable builds with cargo-concordium, a container runtime such as Docker is required.

 3. Installing Concordium Client